Crystalline representations and Wach modules in the relative case II

 Our motivation for studying relative Wach modules is twofold, largely stemming from geometry.
 In \cite{abhinandan-syntomic}, for smooth ($\padic$ formal) schemes, we defined the notion of crystalline syntomic complex with coefficients in global relative Fontaine-Laffaille modules.
-Moreover, \cite[Theorem 1.15]{abhinandan-syntomic} showed that such a complex is naturally comparable to the complex of $\padic$ nearby cycles of the associated crystalline $\ZZ_p\textrm{-local system}$ on the (rigid analytic) generic fiber of the (formal) scheme.
-The work in loc.\ cit.\ was motivated by the results of \cite{fontaine-messing}, \cite{tsuji-syntomic}, \cite{tsuji-cst} and \cite{colmez-niziol}, and the proof of \cite[Theorem 1.15]{abhinandan-syntomic} follows via careful computations in the local setting in which relative Wach modules play a pivotal role (see \cite[Corollary 1.12]{abhinandan-syntomic}).
+Moreover, \cite[Theorem 1.11]{abhinandan-syntomic} showed that such a complex is naturally comparable to the complex of $\padic$ nearby cycles of the associated crystalline $\ZZ_p\textrm{-local system}$ on the (rigid analytic) generic fibre of the (formal) scheme.
+The work in loc.\ cit.\ was motivated by the results of \cite{fontaine-messing}, \cite{tsuji-syntomic}, \cite{tsuji-cst} and \cite{colmez-niziol}, and the proof of \cite[Theorem 1.11]{abhinandan-syntomic} follows via careful computations in the local setting in which relative Wach modules play a pivotal role (see \cite[Corollary 1.6]{abhinandan-syntomic}).
 To generalise these results beyond the Fontaine-Laffaille case, it is therefore necessary to understand the relationship between crystalline representations of the fundamental group and general relative Wach modules (see Theorem \ref{intro_thm:crystalline_wach_equivalence}).

 On the other hand, in \cite{bhatt-morrow-scholze-2}, for smooth $\padic$ formal schemes, the authors defined a prismatic syntomic complex and compared it to the complex of $\padic$ nearby cycles integrally.
 In the same vein, comparison results beyond the smooth case, have also been obtained in \cite{antieau-mathew-morrow-nikolaus} and \cite{bhatt-mathew}, where the latter uses the theory of prismatic cohomology from \cite{bhatt-scholze-prisms}.
-The aforementioned results were in the case of constant coefficients, and it is natural to ask if \cite[Theorem 10.1]{bhatt-morrow-scholze-2} could be generalised to non-constant coefficients, i.e.\ prismatic $F\textrm{-crystals}$.
-It is reasonable to expect that Wach modules will play an important role in resolving these questions.
+The aforementioned results were obtained in the case of constant coefficients and it is natural to ask if \cite[Theorem 10.1]{bhatt-morrow-scholze-2} could be generalised to non-constant coefficients, i.e.\ prismatic $F\textrm{-crystals}$.
+In our approach to resolving this question, results pertaining to Wach modules from the current paper will play a critical role.